-- They are both supportive mattresses and can support heavier people.
+- They are both supportive mattresses that are very breathable and can support heavier people.

 - These are both hybrid mattresses that contain coils, so they are both an excellent balance of comfort and support

 - They are both durable mattresses made of high-quality components, so both mattresses represent excellent long-term investments.

 - The Saatva HD is taller than the Purple 4, more affordable, and also firmer.

 - These mattresses contain some very different materials that give the mattresses different feels and different overall characteristics.

 Saatva HD Construction

 - The organic cotton cover is tufted and quilted with comfort foam to add softness and pressure relief.

 - The top layer also contains Guardin, an antimicrobial fabric treatment.

 - Below this is a layer of memory foam and then support foam to add pressure relief and contouring.

 - Finally, the support layer contains 12.5 gauge tempered steel coils, which are highly supportive, durable, and breathable.

 Purple 4 Construction

-- The top layer is 4” of a hyper-elastic gel polymer.
-It creates a gel grid that features amazing pressure relief and breathability.
+- The top layer is 4” of a hyper-elastic gel polymer that creates a gel grid that features amazing pressure relief and breathability.

 - Below that, there is a 7.5” layer of individually wrapped coils, which are highly supportive and durable.

 - On the bottom, there is 1” of a foundational foam for the coils to rest on.

 - The Purple’s gel grid is one of the most unique comfort layers you will find in a bed-in-a-box mattress.
 It works in a very interesting way: It stays completely flat until you apply enough pressure.
 Once this happens, that specific area will collapse while the rest of the mattress is unaffected.